 Salame

-The large sausages made with ground pork and cubes of fat, all seasoned with salt, spices and garlic which are then stuffed into a pig's intestine casing are the common definition for salame.
+The large sausages made with ground pork and cubes of fat, seasoned with salt and spices, which are then stuffed into a pig's intestine casing are the common definition for salame.
 Like prosciutto crudo, Italian salame is raw*, with the meat being cured by the salt in the spice mix.
 Salame piccante, has red peppers in it mixture.
-In the United States it’s known as pepperoni, and for some unknown reason it commonly garnishes pizza!
-The town of Felino, just outside of Parma, in the Emilia Romagna region, is famed for its namesake salame Felino.
-Then there’s Salame Milano, a popular standard whose pork fat is finely ground; and there’s Cacciatorino, which means 'little hunter,' and indeed tiny he is.
+In the United States this known as pepperoni, and for some unknown reason it commonly garnishes pizza!
+The town of Felino, just outside of Parma in the Emilia Romagna region, is famed for its namesake salame Felino.
+Then there's Salame Milano, a popular standard whose pork fat is finely ground; and there's Cacciatorino, which means 'little hunter,' and indeed tiny he is.
 Corallina has 3 squared chunks of white fat in the middle of the otherwise fairly lean slice.
 Ungherese is lightly smoked and ambrosial in sandwiches.
 So you see, calling it simply salami is an oversimplification.

 Soppressata, or Coppa

-This is a sausage made primarily from leftover pork cuttings–cartilage, snippets of meat, and so on, which are stuffed into the skin of the animal, or a burlap sac, and cooked.
+This is a sausage made from leftover pork cuttings, like cartilage and pieces of meat, which are stuffed into a casing and then cooked.
 The taste and texture are rather particular; people generally make sure their guests like it before offering it.

 Speck

 Speck is a salt-cured and cold-smoked ham of the Südtirol, or Alto Adige.
-Despite the inroads of mechanization and the food industry, the production of Speck remains quite artisanal and has recently obtained IGP status, which means it can only be made in the Südtirol and only following time-honored production techniques.
-No shortcuts allowed, for example speeding the curing by injecting brine.
-It’s commonly served as antipasto, and also contributes subtle nuances when used as an ingredient, in say, pasta sauces.
+The production of Speck remains quite artisanal and has recently obtained IGP status, which means it can only be made in the Südtirol and only following local traditional production methods.
+Speck is commonly served as antipasto.

 Plaudit to the pork, then.
 I agree.